plugdata-team/plugdata/Resources/Documentation/vanilla/receive.md

 outlets:
   1st:
   - type: any message
-    description: outputs the messages destined to its receive name.
+    description: outputs the messages destined to its receive name
 aliases:
 - r
 draft: false